 Professor Cheung Hin Tat received his Ph.D. in Child Language Doctoral Program from the University of Kansas.
-He has been investigating a wide range of issues in developmental psycholinguistics, including grammatical acquisition, language impairment and linguistics profile of children of with special needs, and narrative development.
-For promoting research in first and second language acquistion, he and his associates have constructed two corpora: Taiwan Corpus of Child Mandarin (http://tccm.corpus.eduhk.hk/) and the LTTC English Learner Corpus (http://www.lttcelc.org.tw/).
-He is the founding head of the department of Linguistics and Modern Language Studies and the founding director of the Centre for Research in Linguistics and Language Studies (http://www.eduhk.hk/crlls/)
+He has been investigating a wide range of issues in developmental psycholinguistics, including grammatical acquisition, language impairment and narrative development.
+For promoting research in first and second language acquistion, he and his associates have constructed two corpora: Taiwan Corpus of Child Mandarin (http://lope.linguistics.ntu.edu.tw/tccm/) and the LTTC English Learner Corpus (http://www.lttcelc.org.tw/).
+He is the founding head of the department of Linguistics and Modern Language Studies and the founding director of the Centre for Research in Linguistics and Language Studies (http://www.eduhk.hk/crlls/).

-Professor Cheung was previously Director of the Audio-Visual Educational Center (2001-2006), Director of the Graduate Institute of Linguistics (2007-2009) of National Taiwan University (NTU), and the President of the Linguistics Society of Taiwan (2007-2009).
-He also received Excellence in Teaching Awards for five times, between 1999 and 2011, while he was teaching at NTU.
+Professor Cheung was previously the Director of the Audio-Visual Educational Center (2001-2006, now known as Foreign Language Teaching and Resource Center), the Director of the Graduate Institute of Linguistics (2007-2009) of National Taiwan University (NTU), and the President of the Linguistics Society of Taiwan (2007-2009).
+Between 1999 and 2011, he received the Excellence in Teaching Award for five times while serving as a faculty member of NTU.

 Key Research Areas and projects

-Prof Cheung’s research areas include first and second language acquisition, developmental language disorders, corpus-based language studies and childhood bilingualism.
+Prof Cheung’s research areas include first and second language acquisition, developmental language disorders, assessment of childhood language disorders, corpus-based language studies and childhood bilingualism.

 His current projects are: